mirzafahad/mirzafahad.github.io/_posts/2021-02-21-wifi-rouge-access-point-part1.md

 comments: true
 ---

-In this four-part tutorial, I will demonstrate how you can build a simple **Man-in-the-Middle** system using **Rogue WiFi Access Point**.
-In this first part, I will cover the installation of pre-requisite tools to get started.
+In this three-part tutorial, I will demonstrate how you can build a simple **Man-in-the-Middle** system using **Rogue WiFi Access Point**.
+In the first part, I will cover the installation of pre-requisite tools to get started.

 {: .box-warning}
 **Note:** I am **NOT** going to show how to decrypt TCP/IP packets.
 That is out of this tutorial's scope.